OmarMonroy0/html-curse/LESSON5/theory.md

 As you can see the head tag is in black, but we can also use headers in the next rows not only in the first

+We use scope to specify  if  a cell is a header row or column

 ### adding some headers in each row
 <table>
     <tr>